mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 ./bqetl query create org_mozilla_mozregression_derived.mozregression_aggregates
 ```

-This command does a two things:
+This command does two things:

-- Generate the template files `metadata.yaml` and `query.sql` representing a query to build the dataset in `sql/moz-fx-data-shared-prod/org_mozilla_mozregression_derived/mozregression_aggregates_v1`
+- Generate the template files `metadata.yaml` and `query.sql` representing the query to build the dataset in `sql/moz-fx-data-shared-prod/org_mozilla_mozregression_derived/mozregression_aggregates_v1`
 - Generate a "view" of the dataset in `sql/moz-fx-data-shared-prod/org_mozilla_mozregression/mozregression_aggregates`.

-We generate the view to enable a stable interface, while allowing the dataset backend to evolve over time.
+We generate the view to have a stable interface, while allowing the dataset backend to evolve over time.
 Views are automatically published to the `mozdata` project.

 ## Fill out the YAML

 The next step is to modify the generated `metadata.yaml` and `query.sql` sections with specific information.

-Let's look at how the `metadata.yaml` file for our example looks.
-Make sure to adapt your to your dataset.
+Let's look at what the `metadata.yaml` file for our example looks like.
+Make sure to adapt this file for your own dataset.

 ```yaml
 friendly_name: mozregression aggregates